Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 	12. Diode OR (for comparator outputs)
 1N4148 (x2), fast switching diodes, 75 V, SOD 123 or DO 35

+Confirm that selected MOSFETs, snubber capacitor, and TVS/MOV components are suitable for 30 A RMS-rated current paths and peak surge currents 55 A. If not, propose candidate upgrades.
+Note during to changing module technology, backfeed, short circuit currents, bifaciality must be observed with care.

 Iteration 3 Summary (to compare with ealier concept)
 	•	Q1 and Q1B are now explicitly shown in series for 2 kV withstand.